marco-audibene/multi-code-scan-action/README.md

       ]
 </code></pre>

-## Using the Violations Output
+## Using the Action Required Output

-You can use the violations output in subsequent steps of your workflow:
+You can use the `action-required` output to conditionally run steps when violations exceed thresholds:

 <pre><code class="language-yaml">- name: Run Code Quality Scan
   id: code-scan